grafovdenis/grafovdenis/README.md

 Lead Flutter Engineer
 ---------------------

 Flutter contributor with more than 4 years of production experience in software development using Flutter.
 Over the past years I've build mobile apps in different areas including FinTech and PropTech.
 Contributed to Flutter SDK and several open-source projects.
-Created a few Flutter plugins for integrations with native platforms.
+Created a batch of Flutter plugins for integrations with native platforms.

 * 🌍  I'm based in Abu Dhabi
 * 🚀  I'm currently working on [TAG](http://www.ycombinator.com/companies/tag)